NextCenturyCorporation/neon-dash/src/app/library/README.md

 1. Define and initialize your Visualization element, Search Component, and Filter Component as normal ([see above](#search-and-filter)), but you do not need to add the `vis-filter-input-function` attribute to the Filter Component.
 2. Define a transform function that accepts a **[filter data array](#filter-data-array)**, transforms it into your data format, and sends the transformed filter data to your Visualization element by whatever method you desire (like a direct function call or attribute data binding).
-3. Add your transform function as an event listener to the `filtersChanged` event on the Filter Component.
+3. Add your transform function as an event listener to the `valuesFiltered` event on the Filter Component.
 4. Initialize the Filter and Search Components as normal ([see above](#initializing-nccl-core-services-and-components)).

 ```js